Collection Online

 About this work

-These bronze sculptures display the long and skilled tradition of Japanese bronzeware portraying playful ideas of ‘cute’.
-Dogs are animals of the Japanese and Chinese zodiac calendar, and became popular themes in Japanese art during the Edo period (1600–1868).
+These bronze sculptures display the long and skilled tradition of Japanese bronzeware manufacture portraying playful ideas of ‘cute’.
+Dogs and rabbits are animals of the Japanese and Chinese zodiac calendar, and thus became popular themes in Japanese art during the Edo period (1600–1868).
 The simplicity and sophistication of Japanese Art Deco design during the modernist era is illustrated here by the puppies’ solid rounded forms, contrasted with their innocent, delicately rendered expressions.
+The rabbit’s realistic appearance is imbued with a nervous tension, suggesting it is poised for sudden movement.

 Artwork Details